Adult Classes and Workshops

 ABOUT ADULT CLASSES:

-• Most classes happen outdoors, unless noted, so be prepared for all weather including meeting in rain and cold (for severe weather, classes may be rescheduled).
+• Most classes happen outdoors, unless noted.
+Prepare for all weather including meeting in rain and cold (for severe weather, classes may be rescheduled).

-• Some walking/hiking may be required, so if you need a class to be accessible, please reach out and we will see if we can make the class accessible.
+• Some walking/hiking may be required, so if you need a class to be accessible or have questions please reach out and we will work to make the class accessible.

-• Please note that some of our program locations have no restrooms, or no full restrooms (port-a-potties only).
+• Some of our program locations have no restrooms, or no full restrooms (port-a-potties only).

-• Please note that at this time, no refunds are possible for these courses.
+• At this time, no refunds are possible for these courses.
+We rely on each registration to hold a class.
 In the rare case we cancel a class, full refunds are given.
 If you cannot make a class, please let us know and we will offer the spot to someone who otherwise would not be able to attend.

-• Some classes involve eating or drinking wild foods, and you are responsible for knowing about any allergies you may have to wild foods.
+• Some classes offer eating or drinking wild foods, and you are responsible for knowing about any allergies you may have to wild foods.

 Hickory Bark Syrup Workshop